responsible-ai-collaborative/aiid/README.md

 ### Deployment Workflows on GitHub Actions

 We have integrated our testing and deployment processes with GitHub Actions.
 There are three primary workflows for deployment: Deploy Previews, Staging, and Production.
-Each of these workflows is designed to ensure a smooth and reliable deployment process.
+The goal of these workflows is to continuously test and integrate changes in pull requests across environments.

 #### 1) Deploy Previews Workflow